mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 ---
-title: Stability Through Satisfaction with Multiracial Integration
+title: Satisfaction in Multiracial Neighborhoods
 author: Michael D.`\`{=latex} M.`\`{=latex} Bader
 abstract: |
     Multiracial integration has become common among neighborhoods in many US metropolitan areas.
 This paper proposes that widespread satisfaction among residents of multiracial neighborhoods provides a basis for stable racial integration.
 This proposition counters existing change-based theories arguing that racial integration leads to dissatisfaction that destabilizes neighborhoods.
 I examined neighborhood satisfaction using data representing residents living in multiracial neighborhoods in the Washington, DC area.
 I found that Asian, Black, Latino, and white residents all had high and, more importantly, *equal* levels of satisfaction living in multiracial neighborhoods.
 Asian, Black, and Latino residents were more likely than white ones to perceive improvement in their neighborhoods, while most whites perceived that neighborhoods neither improved nor worsened.
 White residents were the only racial group among whom residents of multiracial neighborhoods were less satisfied than the metropolitan-wide average.
 The results suggest that multiracial neighborhoods act as a leveling structure that reduce metropolitan racial inequality.